jayanthsagar/jayanthsagar.github.io/_posts/2015-03-25-install-sublime-on-ubuntu.md

 <h6>Run the following commands on your terminal</h6>
 * sudo add-apt-repository -y ppa:webupd8team/sublime-text-3.

-<h6> If your machine is behind a proxy, we need to preserve existin environment variables using '-E' </h6>
+<h6> If your machine is behind a proxy, we need to preserve existing environment variables using '-E' </h6>
 * sudo -E add-apt-repository -y ppa:webupd8team/sublime-text-3.

 <h6>Update and Install sublime:</h6>